DanyilT/Unity-babysitter/Create with Code/README.md

     <img src="Player%20Control/Screenshots/Screenshot%20MultiPlayer.png" alt="Screenshot MultiPlayer" style="width: 49%;">
 </div>

-- **Description**: This project introduces the basics of player control and movement in Unity.
+- **Description**: This project introduces the basics of player control and movement in Unity (side-to-side).
 The player controls a car that can move forward, backward, and turn left or right.
 The project focuses on implementing player input, physics, and basic movement mechanics.

 - **Key Concepts**:
     - Input handling